ZebraDevs/flow_ros/README.md

 ### Subscribers

-`ros::Subscriber` objects are commonly used to run callbacks on message-receive events with the contents of a de-serialized message.
-This generally applies to a single series of messages. `flow_ros::Subscriber` wrap `ros::Subscriber` objects and use their message-callback behavior to "inject" messages into a buffer.
+[`ros::Subscriber`](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29) objects are commonly used to listen for messages and run callbacks on message-receive events.
+These callbacks are run with de-serialized message contents as an input.
+Since this callback works on a single series of messages, a synchronization mechanism is needed to match these messages to messages recieved by other subscribers.
+This is where `flow_ros::Subscribers` come in.

+`flow_ros::Subscriber` wrap `ros::Subscriber` objects and use their message-callback behavior to "inject" messages into a buffer.
 The contents of this buffer are serviced to synchronize messages across multiple series.

 ![Subscriber](doc/subscriber.png)

-Each `flow_ros::Subscriber` has an associated synchronization policy, which may be configured with a Flow [driver](https://github.com/fetchrobotics/flow#drivers) or [follower](https://github.com/fetchrobotics/flow#followers) template as a template argument.
+The way that messages are collected from a `flow_ros::Subscriber` buffer is defined by an associated synchronization policy, which may be configured with a Flow [driver](https://github.com/fetchrobotics/flow#drivers) or [follower](https://github.com/fetchrobotics/flow#followers) template as a template argument.

 A `flow_ros::Subscriber` type may look as follows: